 Attention, IT Department: You are no longer needed.

 I hate to be the bearer of bad news, but your employees have declared you redundant.
 If the statements above are any indication, these non-IT-employees have transcended their departments to a higher plane where IT is unnecessary: a relic from a bygone era; a dinosaur waiting for the meteor to hit.
-Even tech spending is drifting away from IT: one-third of a company’s total tech purchases are made by people who don’t report to the CIO.

 Isn’t it time the IT department regained control?